 I made a straight push from Rolston Rest to the David Logan Shelter, about 7.7 miles, so it seemed like it took forever to get there.
 Not helping were a couple of sections that had infrequent blazing, and a few areas where it seemed ambiguous which way to go.
 Still, though, I made it to the shelter around 5, making fairly good time, all things considered.
 Most of the trail wasn't too difficult; in a few places, there was really only a problem because the rain made it slippery, and because a larger number of downed trees than usual on the trail that required work to get around.

 At the shelter, I met Joe, who had already been there about two hours.
-He was an AT southbound thru-hiker, who reached the Long Trail and decided to head north on the LT to avoid the AT northbound bubble, who were apparently all asking the same annoying questions every time he came across them.
+He was a southbound AT thru-hiker, who reached the Long Trail and decided to head north on the LT to avoid the AT northbound bubble, who were apparently all asking the same annoying questions every time he came across them.

 The David Logan Shelter is unique in that it has a half-height fourth wall made of large wire mesh with a matching gate to allow entry.
 Our guess is that it is to protect the shelter from porcupines, since it's not likely to deter much else.